 * * * * * * * * * * * * * * * * * * * * * * * * *

-Section 4: Addressing challenges to patient-safety
+Section 4: Addressing challenges to patient safety

-In this section, we recommend theoretically-informed frameworks to address the patient-safety implications raised in Section 3.
+In this section, we recommend theoretically-informed frameworks to address the patient safety implications raised in Section 3.

 Safety cases

 Safety cases are documentation of evidence that argue a system is sufficiently safe if applied in a particular environment (Bishop and Bloomfield, 2000).
 The preparation of safety cases requires explicit claims of a technology or system’s safety performance and an evidenced argument.
 The process involves an exposition of risk to encourage proactive safety management (Sujan et al., 2016).
 Patient safety might be facilitated by the use of dynamic (Denney, Pai and Habli, 2015), multi-view (Flood and Habli, 2011) safety cases for HIT (Despotou et al., 2012; Habli et al., 2018) and for healthcare services (Sujan et al., 2015).